tatsuyafujisaki/vba-cheat-sheet/README.md

   Set o = New Object1
   ```
   * Minimize the dots.
 Cache frequently used properties in variables.
-  * Use LongLong rather than long or Integer in 64-bit Office.
+  * Use LongLong rather than Long or Integer in 64-bit Office.
     * Use Long in 32-bit Office because LongLong is unavailable in it.

 ## Best practices for maintainability